 The Homeric Hymns are 34 anonymous poems in the epic meter, the earliest of which may have been written roughly contemporaneously with Homer and Hesiod.
 The Hymn to Delian Apollo describes how Leto, in travail with Apollo, bore her son at Delos.

-Views of Delos (in descending order): from the boat from Mykonos (eastern view); from the strait between Delos and the nearby island of Rinia, the ancient Ortygia (western view); from the theatre on the slope of Mt.
+Views of Delos (in descending order): from the boat from Mykonos (eastern view); from the strait between Delos and the nearby island of Rheneia (Rinia) (western view); from the theatre on the slope of Mt.
 Cynthus; from the sacred harbour showing the remaining parts of a gigantic statue of Apollo

 (above) Portico near the sacred harbour (inset) Delos and nearby islands; (below) details of its decoration